OfflineIMAP/offlineimap.github.io/_doc/backups.md

   Not the easiest way but probably the more secure.
 In fact, it will mean you have 3 copy: one hosted by the provider, one in your local system, last on the remote system.

   {: .warning}
   Be care though to **ALWAYS keep an history**.
-Syncing first with OfflineIMAP while blindly syncing with rsync, for example, is still **wrong**.
+Syncing first with OfflineIMAP and then blindly syncing with rsync, for example, is still **wrong**.

 * **Archives**

   Finally, there's always the possiblity to save the Maildir in archives.
 It's slow and has the biggest disk usage overhead, but it still works.